About Radiation Therapy to Your Lymph Nodes

 • If your testes are in the treatment area, they may be affected as soon as you start treatment.

-• If you want to have children in the future, tell your clinical team.
+• If you want to have children in the future, tell your clinical team before you start radiation therapy.

-When to contact your radiation oncologist or nurse
+When to call your radiation oncologist or nurse

 Contact your radiation oncologist or radiation nurse if you have: